 A view of Chicago by Luke

 Which area of photography do you specialise in?

 Mainly architecture and design.
-Usually I work on commission directly with architects, designers and marketing/advertising agencies.
+Usually, I work on commissions directly with architects, designers and marketing/advertising agencies.

 Benidorm by Luke Hayes